Liding-Zhang/DARKO_motion_interface/README.md

-# Combined Rviz interface for mobile manipulators
+# Combined RViz interface for mobile manipulators
-This repo contains packages to run a motion planning simulation for a darko base robot combined with a Franka Emika manipulator.
+This repository contains packages for running a motion planning simulation for a Darko base robot, combined with a Franka Emika manipulator.
-More specifically, this repo also contains a custom catkin package (`rviz_con`), which allows the motion planning the two robots of a mobile manipulator to be combined/executed simultaneously (!improvement needed!), using a Rviz Panel.
+More specifically, this repo also contains a custom catkin package (`rviz_con`), which allows the motion planning of the two robots of a mobile manipulator to be combined/executed simultaneously (!improvement needed!), using an RViz Panel.

 ## Build instructions
 Copy everything in the `src` folder and run: